 To build a brand:

-Creating a clear marketing strategy and calendar to make the most out of social media may involve allocating additional resources and time to manage social media business accounts.
+Creating a clear marketing plan and calendar to make the most out of social media may involve allocating additional resources and time to manage social media business accounts.

 Business owners need to accurately analyze engagement, impressions and reach to measure social media activity.
 Each platform features analytics tools that gather this data for you.